Gatherings of 6 and Support Bubbles Explained

 From the same household

-That’s straightforward - if you’re a family of more than 6 from one household, no problem, you can all go on holiday together just as you normally would.
-Bear in mind that in England that group of 6 includes the kids, in Wales it doesn’t.
+That’s straightforward - if you’re a family of up to 6 or more from one household, no problem, you can all go on holiday together just as you normally would.

 From the same support bubble